-Our Certificate of Incorporation and our Bylaws provide that special meetings of our stockholders may be called only at the direction of the Chief Executive Officer, the Board, or the Chairperson of the Board or the Lead Independent Director.
+Our Certificate of Incorporation and our Bylaws provide that special meetings of our stockholders may be called only by a majority of the directors.
 Our Certificate of Incorporation and our Bylaws specifically deny any power of any other person to call a special meeting.